oauthstuff/draft-oauth-rar/main.md

 # Authorization Error Response {#authz_details_error}

 The AS MUST refuse to process any unknown authorization details type or authorization details not conforming to the respective type definition.
-The AS MUST abort processing and respond with an error `invalid_authorization_details` to the client if any of the following are true of any of the objects in `authorization_details` structure:
+The AS MUST abort processing and respond with an error `invalid_authorization_details` to the client if any of the following are true of the objects in `authorization_details` structure:

 - Contains an unknown authorization details type value,
 - An object of known type but containing unknown fields,